 During the prehearing conference, the hearing officer will discuss the:

-a) Student’s rights and responsibilities,
+Student’s rights and responsibilities,

-b) Nature of the complaint and how the Code of Student Conduct may have been violated, and
+Nature of the complaint and how the Code of Student Conduct may have been violated, and

-c) Process for resolution of alleged Code violations.
+Process for resolution of alleged violations.

-The student may request to proceed with an immediate hearing, except in cases which may result in suspension or expulsion.
-The hearing officer may refuse to hear the case and refer it to another hearing officer.
+The student may request to proceed with an immediate hearing, except in cases that may result in suspension or expulsion.

-5.8 Conduct Hearings
+5.9 Conduct Hearings

-The Code of Student Conduct resolution process is facilitated through an administrative hearing to determine whether or not there has been a violation of University policy.
+The Code of Student Conduct resolution process will be facilitated through an administrative hearing to determine whether or not there has been a violation of University policy.
 Although all cases are heard administratively, some procedures differ between cases that are not eligible for suspension/expulsion and those that are eligible for suspension/expulsion.
 The University reserves the right to determine procedures and appropriate individuals to include in the process.
-In an administrative hearing, the responding student has a right to make a written and/or oral statement describing the event(s) that lead to the charges, bring witnesses or witness statements, and provide any additional evidence.
+In an administrative hearing, the responding student has a right to make a written and/or oral statement describing the event(s) that lead to the alleged violations, bring witnesses or witness statements, and present evidence.

 In all cases involving an allegation of discrimination, harassment, retaliation, or sexual misconduct, both reporting and responding students shall have equal procedural rights as detailed in NDSU Policy 156, Discrimination, Harassment, and Retaliation Complaint Procedures.

-University administrators who have direct responsibility for student organizations will process conduct cases related to fraternities, sororities and student organizations.
+University administrators will process conduct cases related to fraternities, sororities, and student organizations.
 Individual organizational boards will address only violations of those organizational standards, not violations of this Code.

 Non-Suspension/Expulsion Eligible Conduct Hearings

 A non-suspension/expulsion eligible conduct hearing is an administrative hearing that generally involves only the responding student and the hearing officer.
 The hearing officer is the individual appointed by the University to process an alleged violation of University policy.
-The hearing officer shall typically be a University employee, however, the University may, in its discretion, retain a non-employee to serve as a hearing officer at the University’s expense.
+The hearing officer shall typically be a University employee; however, the University may, at its discretion, retain a non-employee to serve as a hearing officer at the University’s expense.

-Following the hearing, the student will receive written notification of the hearing outcome.
+Following the hearing, the reporting and responding parties will receive a written notice of decision within 10 business days.

 Suspension/Expulsion Eligible Conduct Hearings

-A suspension/expulsion eligible conduct hearing is an administrative hearing that involves the responding student, hearing officer, institutional representative, and any other individual(s) appropriate to the process.
+A suspension/expulsion eligible conduct hearing is an administrative hearing that involves the responding student, hearing officer, and any other individual(s) appropriate to the process.
 The hearing officer is the individual appointed by the University to process an alleged violation of University policy.
-The hearing officer shall typically be a University employee, however, the University may, in its discretion, retain a non-employee to serve as a hearing officer at the University’s expense.
-The institutional representative is the individual appointed by the University to present the findings at the hearing.
+The hearing officer shall typically be a University employee; however, the University may, at its discretion, retain a non-employee to serve as a hearing officer at the University’s expense.

-Prior to the hearing, any materials being utilized during or witnesses being called to the hearing must be submitted to the Student Affairs Office by a deadline set during the prehearing conference.

 The hearing will be recorded and retained as part of the student’s conduct file.
-Access to the recording will be made available for the purpose of preparing an appeal.
+The reporting and responding parties may access the recording, including for the preparation of an appeal.
 Requests for access should be directed to the Student Affairs Office.
-Following the hearing, the student(s) will receive written notification of the hearing outcome.
+Following the hearing, the reporting and responsible parties will receive a written notice of decision within 10 business days.